 Reporting Allegations or Incidents of Sexual Misconduct

-TCSPP Community Members may file a report with the Title IX Coordinator, a Responsible Employee, local law enforcement, or medical professional.
+TCSPP Community Members may file a report with the Title IX Coordinator, a Responsible Employee, local law enforcement, or a medical professional.
 TCSPP Community Members may also contact a professional counselor or confidential advisor.
 TCSPP encourages those impacted by sexual misconduct to talk to someone identified in one or more of these groups.
 While TCSPP Community Members are encouraged to use their own judgment in terms of whom they chose to discuss reports of sexual misconduct with, TCSPP Community Members must also understand that TCSPP can only investigate and respond to incidents of sexual misconduct that it becomes aware of.
-A complainant who at first requests confidentiality may later decide to file a complaint with TCSPP or report the incident to local law enforcement, and thus have the incident fully investigated.
+A Reporting Party who at first requests confidentiality may later decide to file a complaint with TCSPP or report the incident to local law enforcement, and thus have the incident fully investigated.

 To submit a report regarding a violation of the Sexual Misconduct Policy, click here.